 December 1, 2021, 10 p.m.
 MST (international)

-The Comparative Ethnic Studies Ph.D. program provides flexibility for students to pursue their individual research interests, while ensuring that they are grounded in both the foundational and cutting-edge theories in ethnic studies.
+The Comparative Ethnic Studies PhD program provides flexibility for students to pursue their individual research interests, while ensuring that they are grounded in both foundational and cutting-edge theories in ethnic studies.

-We seek students who are driven to pursue projects that advance the field of ethnic studies, are motivated to map out individualized courses of study, and have demonstrated abilities to comprehend, create, and apply theories, conduct original research, analyze data, and write effectively.
-Applicants must hold a Masters degree in ethnic studies or a related field (examples include areas such as American studies, sociology, literature, or history) by the time of their enrollment.
+We seek students who are motivated to map out individualized courses of study and are driven to pursue projects that advance the field of ethnic studies through demonstrated abilities in comprehending, creating, and applying theories, conducting original research, analyzing data, and writing effectively.
+Applicants must hold a master's degree in ethnic studies or a related field (examples include areas such as American studies, sociology, literature, or history) by the time of their enrollment.
 Financial support will be available in the form of teaching assistantships and fellowships for especially qualified applicants.